 What is phishing?
-How to protect yourself from scam emails and more | ZDNet
+Everything you need to know to protect yourself from scam emails and more | ZDNet

 What is spear phishing?

 Spear phishing is more advanced than a regular phishing message and aims at specific groups or even particular individuals.
-Instead of vague messages being sent, criminals design them to target anything from a specific organisation, to a department within that organisation or even an individual in order to ensure the greatest chance that the email is read and the scam is fallen for.
+Instead of vague messages being sent, criminals design them to target anything from a specific organisation, to a department within that organisation or even an individual in order to ensure the greatest chance that the email is read and the scam is a success.

-It's these sorts of specially crafted messages which have often been the entry point for a number of high profile cyber attacks and hacking incidents.
+It's these sorts of specially crafted messages that have often been the entry point for a number of high-profile cyberattacks and hacking incidents.
+Both cyber-criminal gangs and nation-state-backed attackers continue to use this as means of beginning espionage campaigns.

 At a consumer level, it can be designed to look like an update from your bank, it could say you've ordered something online, it could relate to any one of your online accounts.
 Hackers have even been known to seek out victims of data breaches and pose as security professionals warning victims of compromise - and that targets should ensure their account is still secure by entering their account details into this handy link.

-While spear phishing does target consumers and individual internet users, it's much more effective for cyber criminals to use it as a means of infiltrating the network of a target organisation.
+While spear phishing does target consumers and individual internet users, it's much more effective for cyber criminals to use it as a means of infiltrating the network of a target organisation as it can produce a far more lucrative bounty.

-This particular type of phishing message can come in a number of forms including a false customer query, a false invoice from a contractor or partner company, a false request to look at a document from a colleague, or even in some cases, a message which looks as if it comes directly from the CEO or another executive.
+This particular type of phishing message can come in a number of forms including a false customer query, a false invoice from a contractor or partner company, a false request to look at a document from a colleague, or even in some cases, a message that looks as if it comes directly from the CEO or another executive.

 Rather than being a random message, the idea is to make it look as if it has come from a trusted source, and coax the target into either installing malware or handing over confidential credentials or information.
-These scams take more effort but there's a bigger potential payback for crooks too.
+These scams take more effort but there's a bigger potential payback for crooks, too.

+It's quite possible for hackers to compromise the account of one user and use that as a stepping stone for further attacks.
+These 'conversation hijacking' attacks take advantage of using a real person's account to send additional phishing emails to their real contacts - and because the email comes from a trusted source, the intended victim is more likely to click.

-What is CEO fraud?
+What is Business Email Compromise?

-CEO fraud is a very specific type of phishing campaign which usually targets staff in the financial or human resources department of a business.

-The target receives an email from the attacker which is disguised to look as if it comes from the CEO of the company or some other high level executive and - sometimes after a period of small talk to build up trust - it requests and urgent transfer of money to a particular account.

-Usually some sort of business reason is given such as the funds being required for a new contract or something similar.
-Of course, this message isn't from the CEO at all and the account doesn't belong to anyone within the company, but rather the attacker, who before the victim knows understands what is going on, has made off with a significant sum.

-It's thought that at least $5 billion has been lost as a result of this particular form of phishing scam and law enforcement has warned that it continues to rise.
+Recent years have seen the rise of a supremely successful form of targeted phishing attack that sees hackers pose as legitimate sources – such as management, a colleague or a supplier – and trick victims into sending large financial transfers into their accounts.
+This is often known as Business Email Compromise (BEC).

+According to the FBI, common BEC scams include: cyber criminals posing as a vendor your company regularly deals with that sends an invoice with a (fake) updated mailing address; a company CEO asking an employee to buy gift cards to send out as rewards – and to be sent the gift card codes over immediately; or a homebuyer receiving an email about transferring a down-payment.

+It's estimated that BEC attacks were responsible for half the money lost to cyber criminals during 2019, and almost $700m is being lost to these attacks every month.

+The growth of remote working during 2020 has arguably made it easier for criminals to conduct these schemes, because people working from home can't as easily talk to one of their colleagues to check if the email is legitimate.

-Other types of phishing attacks
+What types of phishing attacks are there?

 While email still remains a large focus of attackers carrying out phishing campaigns, the world is very different to how it was when phishing first started.
 No longer is email the only means of targeting a victim as the rise of mobile devices, social media and more have provided attackers with a wider variety of vectors to use for attacking victims.